-At Kirklees College, we strive not only to meet our statutory requirements but to embed equality and diversity into everything that we do.

-We pride ourselves on being a welcoming and inclusive college with a real commitment to continually raising awareness of equality and diversity matters and minimising discrimination and prejudice.
+At Kirklees College, we strive to embed equality, diversity, inclusiveness and belonging into everything that we do, not just to meet our statutory requirements.
+We pride ourselves on being a welcoming and inclusive College with a real commitment to continually raising awareness of equality and diversity matters and minimising discrimination and prejudice.